flipperdevices/flipperzero-firmware/README.md

     <br><a href="https://flipper.pingywon.com/" target="_blank">HERE IS A GUIDE FOR INSTALL (BY PINGYWON)</a>
     <br><a href="https://interestingsoup.com/n00b-guide-flashing-flipper-zero-to-rougemaster/" target="_blank">HERE IS A NOOB GUIDE TO FLASH AND UNLOCK (BY interestingsoup)</a>

 - To install new FW, extract the [latest release zip file](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/releases) to a folder, put the folder in the update folder on your SD card and run the update file inside the folder using the Archive app (down from flipper desktop).
-If you were previously unleashed, you need to update your setting_user file. **UPDATE IGNORE FLAG TO TRUE TO UNLEASH YOUR FLIPPER!!** On any update, you may need to update this file and your unirf map file, so keep backups. 😄
+If you were previously unleashed, you need to update your extend_range.txt file. **UPDATE IGNORE FLAG TO TRUE TO UNLEASH YOUR FLIPPER!!** On any update, you may need to update this file and your unirf map file, so keep backups. 😄
     - [<h2>GAMES ONLY MODE PASSWORD: UP UP DOWN DOWN LEFT CENTER LEFT CENTER FOR MAIN MENU</h2>](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/GAMES_ONLY.md)
 - READ SPECIAL INSTRUCTIONS
 - If you have questions about where X app is located, DO NOT ASK ON MAIN DISCORD, ASK <a href='https://discord.gg/gF2bBUzAFe'>HERE</a>